aaronp18/NavidroFM/README.md

 Discover Recommended is more about pure recommendations from LastFM about songs you may like.

-Discover Mix is a mix of tracks to discover and tracks you already enjoy.
+Recommended Mix is a mix of tracks to discover and tracks you already enjoy.

 Library Mix is made up of songs from your existing library.